There are only two pieces of gear that are used in every single discipline in climbing: climbing shoes, and chalk.

 - Bulky – This is a byproduct of how much protection it offers.
 There’s no way around this.

 - Rubber Flaking – Because of the stiffness of the rubber, it tends to break away against granite rather than wear down, leaving a little bit of unevenness to the surface over time.

 Check the latest price on Amazon.

-Best Slab Climbing Shoes: La Sportiva Mythos
+Best Slab Climbing Shoes and Most Comfortable Climbing Shoes: La Sportiva Mythos